ComparisonsFebruary 25, 2026

 RepairShopr provides basic inventory tracking — parts, quantities, and the ability to associate parts with tickets.
 It works for shops with straightforward inventory needs but lacks features like automated reorder points or supplier management.

 RepairDesk has more robust inventory features, including multi-location stock tracking, serial number management, and a purchase order system.
-For shops that carry significant parts inventory or manage refurbished devices, RepairDesk offers more depth.

 Pricing